godotengine/godot-docs/classes/class_node.rst

 :ref:`Node<class_Node>` **duplicate**\ (\ flags\: :ref:`int<class_int>` = 15\ ) |const| :ref:`🔗<class_Node_method_duplicate>`

 Duplicates the node, returning a new node with all of its properties, signals, groups, and children copied from the original.
 The behavior can be tweaked through the ``flags`` (see :ref:`DuplicateFlags<enum_Node_DuplicateFlags>`).
+Internal nodes are not duplicated.

 \ **Note:** For nodes with a :ref:`Script<class_Script>` attached, if :ref:`Object._init()<class_Object_private_method__init>` has been defined with required parameters, the duplicated node will not have a :ref:`Script<class_Script>`.